rivet-gg/toolchain/CONTRIBUTING.md

 1. Update the version & release date in `CHANGELOG.md`
 2. Run: `scripts/release.sh x.x.x`

+**Prereleases**

 To create a prerelease version, append `rc` like: `x.x.x-rc.x`. `cargo-dist` will automatically flag this as a prerelease on GitHub.

+## Retracting a version

+If something goes wrong with a deploy:

+1. Remove the release on GitHub
+2. In order to re-release the version, delete the tag:

+    ```
+    git tag -d vx.x.x
+    git push -u origin :refs/tags/vx.x.x
+    ```